vipoo/iRacingReplayOverlay.net/README.md

 This is where it joins the introduction scenic views recorded above and the main race - cuts the boring bits, and adds the overlays.

-There was a lot of work to get quality data from iRacing - there were a few bugs in the data stream I had to work around!

 You still need a conventional capture software to capture your game video to a video file - I use Nvidia's ShadowPlay.
 The program will send the required keystroke to the video capture software, once its position the replay to the start of the race.